ppy/osu-wiki/news/2024/2024-10-21-the-followpoint-predominador-the-grandmaster-of-ss-ranks.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-lvd" href="https://osu.ppy.sh/users/18152711">MegaMix</a></p>

-While grinding for SS ranks, did you have any struggles, and how did you manage overcome them?
+While grinding for SS ranks, did you have any struggles, and how did you manage to overcome them?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/4568537" style="background-image: url('/wiki/shared/news/2024-10-21-the-followpoint-predominador-the-grandmaster-of-ss-ranks/avatar-Predominador.jpg')"></a>